ChunyuanLI/Optimus/README.md

 |<img src="doc/figs/optimus_scheme.png" width="350"> | <img src="doc/figs/headfig_optimus.png" width="800">
 |-------------------------|:-------------------------:|
-| The network architecture of Optimus: encoder for representation learning and decoder for generation  | Sentences are organized and manipulated in a pre-trained latent space
+| The network architecture of Optimus: encoder for representation learning and decoder for generation | Sentences are organized and manipulated in a pre-trained compact and smooth latent space

 For more on this project, see the [Microsoft Research Blog post](https://www.microsoft.com/en-us/research/blog/).